- 1.What you need to know

 What you need to know

 An impulse control disorder (ICD) is the inability to stop doing something that is harmful, or could become harmful, to yourself or others.
-Performing the harmful activity is believed to relieve anxiety and tension.
+Performing the harmful activity is believed to relieve A feeling of nervousness, worried thoughts and physical distress. and tension.
 Common examples of ICDs among people without Parkinson’s disease are kleptomania, compulsive gambling and pyromania.